 When it comes to which grapplers are the toughest out there, people usually do not think about Jiu-Jitsu athletes.
 Yes, there are some impressive specimens, but overall, the nerdy BJJ technicians dominate the scene.
 In a closely related grappling martial art though, the story is completely different.
 Wrestlers are known for their impressive physical shape and endless cardio.
 It’s not that wrestling is not technical, far from it. they just understand how important wrestling conditioning is and put a lot of emphasis on it.
 So, why not borrow something more than just takedowns fro the art of wrestling?

 The reason why wrestling conditioning is so effective is due to time.
 After years of trial and error, those involved have come up with the perfect blueprint.
 Although it is not universal, most wrestling conditioning programs across the world are pretty similar.
-Another reason for this huge development in the area of wrestling conditioning is the fact that wrestling is an Olympic sport, meaning a lot is invested into reaching the top.
+Another reason for this huge development in the area of wrestling conditioning is the fact that wrestling is an Olympic sport, meaning a lot is invested in reaching the top.
 Don’t get me wrong, Judokas are also amazingly conditioned athletes.
 Wrestlers, however, are years beyond even the most powerful Judokas, let alone BJJ players.

 A General Wrestling Conditioning Program